Zahra's Paradise: Reception

 Zahra's Paradise has received a wide and positive reception; a review in The Independent noted that "the webcomic is garnering enthusiastic mentions across the mainstream media and ... varied blogs."
 Its themes and style have been compared to that of Marjane Satrapi's Persepolis, a graphic novel that was adapted into an animated film, was a recipient of numerous awards and was nominated for an Academy Award in 2007.
 Another review compared Zahra's Paradise to the acclaimed nonfiction graphic novels Joe Sacco's Palestine and Art Spiegelman's Maus.

 The webcomic was nominated for a 2012 Eisner Award in the Best Digital Comic category.
 It was named a YALSA Great Graphic Novel for Teens, Graphic Novel Reporter's Best Graphic Novel of the Year and Great Graphic Novel of Fall 2011, and one of Publishers Weekly Best Children's Books of the Year.

 An Arabic translation was published by Dar Al-Tanweer in Cairo in 2013.
 A translation into Persian also exists; it was released as a PDF, but not printed.

+Book banning controversy

+The book was banned from Santa Rosa County District Schools, Florida, and North Kansas City Schools, Rockwood School District, and Webster Groves School District, Missouri.
+It was temporarily banned (pending investigation) in Escambia County Public Schools, Florida.